9 Million reasons why you should check your ATS's automated rejection letters.

 Here are a few tips on writing good rejection letters:

-2) Be honest with the applicant.
+1) Rejection letters are extremely difficult to write – don’t wing it.2) Be honest with the applicant.
 Be as courteous as possible without being misleading.

 3) Don’t be so brief as to appear curt or seem a “brush off”.